Updated November 2019

-Here’s a quick look at where I’ve been and where I’m going in 2019, including all the info on who we booked with and what it has cost us so far.
+Here’s a quick look at where I’m travelling to in 2019, including all the info on who we booked with and what it has cost us so far.

 This wasn’t on the radar until Christmas Day when I unwrapped a piece of paper that said we’re flying to Budapest for the weekend in mid-January.
 Darryl and I have wanted to visit this city for ages so I was over the moon that he’d booked this as a surprise for me!
 Definitely cried a bit.